We have some version of a grilled burrito or quesadilla about once a week in our house.

-- Add the butter/Earth Balance, olive oil, salt (start with ½ tsp, you can add more later if needed), cilantro, and 1 Tbsp lime juice.
+- Now add the butter/Earth Balance, olive oil, salt (start with ½ tsp; you can add an additional ¼ tsp later, if needed), cilantro, and 1 Tbsp lime juice.

 - Mix until everything is completely incorporated, the butter/Earth Balance cubes have melted, and the cilantro is evenly distributed.